eelcovv/elixos/README.md

     just vm_prepare            # Download ISO and create VM disk just vm_run_installer      # Boot the live installer in QEMU

+In the newly started Qemu window, login as root with

+    sudo su

+and set a password for the root with

+    passwd

+Just pick an easy password like *nixos*, as it is temporarly used anyway.

+At this point, you should be able to login on the Live Installer by accessing the localhost on port 2222.
+In the next steps, we are going to use that.

 ### 🔐 2.
 Bootstrap the VM from the Host

-Load the .env file which set the environment variables of the current setup.
-For instance, load
+Now your Live installer has started, open an new terminal in your local machine and run just vm_prerequisites again to load the needed application.
+In this new terminal, load the .env file which set the environment variables of the current setup.
+For instance, load:

     . .env-generic-vm